 - Work out which organisations have the land records you are seeking.
 See the Quick check: Is it the land records held by LINZ that you want below, or look at the comprehensive lists on Historic land records and Other land record providers.

-- Use public reference systems, such as local council rating rolls, to pin down the details you need to order records – see order a copy of a land record.
+- Use public reference systems, such as local council rating rolls, to pin down the details you need to order records – Search for and order a land record.

 - Many of the older land records are now looked after by Archives New Zealand, including all Crown grants, the deed registers and indexes, the ‘rolled plans’, the oldest surveyors’ field books, and much of the early records for Crown-owned property.
 See Historic land records.

 - Most Maori land records are held by the Maori Land Court – Searching for Maori land records.

 - Historic and genealogy organisations have guidance available – see the research guide on the New Zealand Society of Genealogists website.
 This includes a link to ‘Where did my ancestors live - PDF 120KB ’ by Ron Hermon, which provides a researcher’s guide to the land records held by LINZ.